AllisonSHill/CarInsurance/README.md

 Would they like full coverage or liability?

+USE THE FOLLOWING RULES TO CALCULATE A QUOTE:

-Use the following rules to calculate a quote: Start with a base of $50 / month.
+Start with a base of $50 / month.

 If the user is under 25, add $25 to the monthly total.